 Note: If a Consent Management Platform (CMP) is configured, demand start will occur after CMP responded or timed out.

-Ultimately, there ends up being a small, variable amount of time between Wrapper start and demand start.
+Ultimately, there ends up being a small, variable amount of time between IX Library start and demand start.

 Measuring Timeout Impact